LaborManagement/auth-service/docs/architecture/overview.md

 ## Up Next

-Move on to `data-map.md` for entity relationships, then continue to the technical journey guide for an end-to-end walkthrough.
+Continue to [Data Map](data-map.md) for entity relationships, then proceed to [Journey: Login To Data](../guides/login-to-data.md) for an end-to-end walkthrough.